rinzool/airflow-extension/README.md

 On Firefox, go to `about:debugging`

-Accept checkbox _Enable add-on debugging_, then click on _Load Temporary Add-on_ on the top right.
+Click on _Load Temporary Add-on_ on the top right.

 Select the file `airflow-run-extension/firefox/manifest.json`